TheMarex/ba-thesis/text/2_models.md

 The table-cart model is equivalent to the 3D-LIPM model discussed before, but somewhat more intuitive for computing the resulting ZMP from an CoM motion.
-The model consists of an (infinitely) large mass-less table of height $z_c$, while the foot of the table has the shape of the support polygone.
+The model consists of an (infinitely) large mass-less table of height $z_c$, while the foot of the table has the shape of the support polygon.
 Given a frictionless cart with mass $m$ that moves on the table we can compute the resulting ZMP in the support foot.
 Please note that the 3D-dimensional model is equivalent to having two independent tables with two carts each in the $xz$ and $yz$-plane respectively.